sparcians/map-docker/README.md

 If you want to map a local directory to the container, use the following run command instead:

     docker run -it -v <path to local dir>:<path in container> --name <container name> -m 4g map/devel-env

+If you're running Windows, mapping a local directory may be problematic.
+The easiest way to work around this is with a Docker volume:

+    docker volume create work
+    docker run -it -v work:<path in container> -name <container name> -m 4g map/devel-env

 ## Restarting an Existing Container